Remote Teaching and Learning in the Middle and High ELA Classroom

 Introduction: Visions and Decisions in a New Educational Environment

 Section I: The New "Classroom"

 Chapter One: Building a Learning Community in the Time of Remote Instruction

 Chapter Two: Class Discussion and Student Collaboration in a New Era

-Section Two: The Potential of Remote ELA Instruction
+Section II: The Potential of Remote ELA Instruction

 Chapter Three: A New Format of Writing and Grammar Instruction